-The message will be announced over the following radio and television stations: CBS-TV (Channel 2), NBC-TV (Channel 4), FOX-TV (Channel 5), ABC-TV (Channel 7), NEWS 12-TV (Channel 12), WINS (1010 AM Radio), WOR (710 AM Radio), and WCBS (880 AM Radio).
+The message will be announced over the following television stations: CBS-TV (Channel 2), NBC-TV (Channel 4), FOX-TV (Channel 5), ABC-TV (Channel 7), and NEWS 12-TV (Channel 12).

 Emergency announcements and special messages will appear on the school website at www.bergen.org and can be accessed by called (201) 343-6000 and press 4.

-In the event of an emergency early school closing, the dismissal time for students will be four and one half (41⁄2) hours after student arrival.
+In the event of an emergency early school closing, the dismissal time for students will be four and one half $(4\frac{1}{2})$ hours after student arrival.
 The school administration will notify the bus companies, and districts responsible for transportation and parents.
 Parents will make arrangements for their child to arrive home early.